projectestac/agora_nodes/wp-content/plugins/email-subscribers/readme.txt

 = Main advantage: =

 1. Send notification email to subscribers when new posts are published to your blog.
-2. Create a HTML newsletter and send manually to subscribers.
+2. Create a HTML newsletter and send manually (Or Schedule) to subscribers.
 3. Auto generate a newsletter with latest available posts in the blog and send to your subscribers via cron job.

 = Plugin Features: =

 *   Send notification email to subscribers when new posts are published.
+*   Option to schedule mail (Cron job option).
-*   Subscription box.
+*   Subscription box (Widget/Shortcode/PHP Code).
 *   Double opt-in and single opt-in facility for subscriber.
 *   Email notification to admin when user signs up (Optional).
 *   Automatic welcome mail to subscriber (Optional).
 *   Unsubscribe link in the mail.
 *   Import/Export subscriber emails.
 *   HTML editor to compose newsletter.
-*   Send newsletter email.
+*   Send newsletter.
 *   Alphabetized list in send mail page.
 *   Sent mail status and when it was viewed.
 *   Support localization or internationalization.
+*   Ability to control user access (Roles and Capabilities).

 = Translators =